EthanRDoesMC/EthanRDoesMC/README.md

 In late 2021, a bit overwhelmed with depression and attending a college I couldn't really afford nor wanted to attend, I resorted to hobbyist development to keep myself afloat. **KBPulse and TouchBarFun are the result** -- pure reverse engineering of the MacBook keyboard backlight, and an implementation of *the macOS menu bar* in the *Touch Bar!* Disclaimer: it's not very... ahh... efficient.

 I am now attending a state university.
 It's a lot cheaper and I'm a lot happier with the program and the university.
-As a result I've had less time for completely original, massive projects -- because I am actually doing my schoolwork now lol -- but I keep myself involved in whatever interests me.
+As a result I've had less time for completely original, massive projects -- because I am actually doing my schoolwork now lol -- but I keep myself involved in whatever interests me. **For that, see any repos committed to since August 2022.**
 </details>

 <details>